csev/dj4e/assn/django-girls/css/README.md

 </html>
 ```

-OK, save the file and refresh the site!
+OK, save the file, reload your web application, and refresh the site in your browser!

 ![Figure 14.2](images/color2.png)